Dukes See Need For Improvement In Secondary

+Colandrea completed 20 of 26 attempts, and his two scoring throws or more than 60 yards in one game matched the Cavaliers' total from last season.

 The Dukes head to Troy this weekend to face the reigning Sun Belt champions, a team that traditionally loves to run the ball.
-JMU coach Curt Cignetti, though, wonders if the game film available on his squad might convince the Trojans to air it out.
+However, JMU head coach Curt Cignetti wonders if the game film on his squad might convince the Trojans to air it out.

 The JMU coach seemed to believe plays in which the Dukes were out of position or misread can be fixed, though Cignetti also expressed plenty of frustration with the team's focus Tuesday in practice coming off a victory against an in-state Power Five foe.